chrisjwaddell/start-time-end-time-component/README.md

 localStorage and a variable are used to remember the last End Time and that End Time is used as the next Start Time.

 ## Settings
 Settings can be adjusted in *start-time-end-time.js* in the *settings* object. \
-24 hour time or hh:mm AM/PM format \
+* 24 hour time or hh:mm AM/PM format \
-warnOver12Hrs - It warns you if you've chosen a time period over 12 hours.
+* warnOver12Hrs - Boolean - Warns you if you've chosen a time period over 12 hours.